 - Take care of your troops.
 People can tell when you are in their corner, and will go the extra mile for you.
 They can also tell when you are not in their corner.

 - High energy is the most important quality when hiring.
 Most people are smart, but drive and energy are the common denominators of winners.
-Other people to look for when recruiting partners and teammates are self-starters, those with the courage of their convictions and people who care about other people, which will come through with customers and colleagues (and ties back to trust).
+When recruiting partners and teammates also look for self-starters, those with the courage of their convictions and people who care about other people, which will come through with customers and colleagues (and ties back to trust).

 - No one gets appointed as leader.
 Nature hates a vacuum, so if you see an opportunity, then stand up and say “Follow me” with a vision.